Transport to Ovalau and the Lomaiviti Islands

 Located off the eastern shores of Fiji’s main island, Viti Levu, the Lomaiviti Islands are some of the easiest islands to get to from Fiji’s capital city, Suva.
 Flights, ferries and resort transfers all provide transport to the Lomaiviti Islands, as well as the islands also being on the itinerary of holiday cruises from Port Denarau.
 Find out how to get to the Lomaiviti Islands with the list below, including a point on how to get around Ovalau Island.

-While you’re here, you might also be interested in The Complete Guide to the Lomaiviti Islands.
+While you’re here, you might also be interested in The Complete Guide to the Lomaiviti Islands and the Information, Shops & Services in the Lomaiviti Islands.

 1. Lomaiviti Islands by Plane